ncurfman/nx-pdf-batch-export/README.md

 Next, open NX through Teamcenter.
 From here, follow either the "Generate PDFS for a list of files" instructions, or the "Generate all drawings associated with an assembly" instructions.

 # Known limitations:
 * Loading drawings with 3D centerlines using "Structure Only" as described in the "Generate PDFs for a list of files" causes the 3D centerlines to disassociate since the referenced geometry is not loaded.
-Production drawings with 3D centerlines will need to be opened with "Fully Load" and exported manually.

 # Generate PDFs for a list of files
 * First, make sure you've closed all open parts in NX to prevent PDFs of loaded but not displayed parts from being generated unintentionally by going to File -> Close -> All Parts.